 The implementation of the recommended cycling network will be through the following programs:

-opportunities to coordinate implementation of cycling facilities are identified by comparing candidate cycling network routes against the City of Brampton’s capital works program for road projects.
-Incorporating cycling projects into existing road reconstruction projects and the annual road resurfacing project is part of a ‘Complete Streets’ approach to designing and enhancing a road corridor for all users.
+- Capital Program - opportunities to coordinate implementation of cycling facilities are identified by comparing candidate cycling network routes against the City of Brampton’s capital works program for road projects.
+Incorporating cycling projects into existing road construction projects and the annual road resurfacing program is part of a ‘Complete Streets’ approach to designing and enhancing a road corridor for all users.

 A number of active transportation projects are currently underway, planned or recently completed.
 Check out some of the projects below that support the Term of Council priority to be a Healthy and Safe City by creating ‘Streets for People’ and facilitating the transition from an auto-centric road network to one that supports multi-modal transportation.